tippitytapp/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    -- Relational Databases store data in a relational way, sql is how we communicate, modify, create that data

 - [ ] Why do tables need a `primary key`?

+    -- tables need a primary key because that is the unique identifier so when we join multiple tables the tables know how to communicate and theres no risk of conflicts in the future

 - [ ] What is the name given to a table column that references the primary key on another table.

+    -- a foreign key?? wth the

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.